 Coronavirus disease 2019 (COVID-19) is a serious disease, mainly of the respiratory system, affecting many people around the globe.
 It can cause mild to severe illness and even death.
 COVID-19 spreads easily between people.
 Learn how to protect yourself and others from this illness.

 HOW COVID-19 SPREADS

 COVID-19 is an illness caused by infection with the SARS-CoV-2 virus.
-COVID-19 most commonly spreads between people within close contact (about 6 feet or 2 meters).
+COVID-19 most commonly spreads between people with close contact (about 6 feet or 2 meters).
 When someone with the illness coughs, sneezes, sings, talks, or breathes, droplets carrying the virus spray into the air.
 You can catch the illness if you breathe in these droplets.

 In some instances, COVID-19 may spread through the air and infect people who are more than 6 feet away.
 Small droplets and particles can remain in the air for minutes to hours.
-This is called airborne transmission, and it occurs mainly in enclosed spaces with poor ventilation.
+This is called airborne (or aerosol) transmission, and it occurs mainly in enclosed spaces with poor ventilation.
 However, it is more common for COVID-19 to spread through close contact.

 Less often, the illness can spread if you touch a surface with the virus on it, and then touch your eyes, nose, mouth, or face.
 But this is not thought to be the main way the virus spreads.

 The risk of spreading COVID-19 is higher when you interact closely with others who are not in your household for longer periods of time.

 You can spread COVID-19 before you show symptoms.
 Some people with the illness never have symptoms, but can still spread the disease.
 However, there are ways to protect yourself and others from getting COVID-19.
 These tips can help you and others stay safe: